 to the Ramchandren research site!
 Here you will find information on our clinical and research interests.

-As a clinician-researcher, the mission of my research is to identify new treatments for neuromuscular disorders, utilizing patient-centered outcomes.
-I am especially interested in identifying interventions that improve the quality of life and functional status in patients with genetic neuromuscular diagnoses.
+As a clinician-researcher, the mission of my research is to identify new treatments for neuromuscular disorders, and improving patient-centered outcomes.
+I am especially interested in identifying interventions that improve pain, functional status, and the overall quality of life of patients with genetic neuromuscular disorders.

 The links on the left will provide some information about our on-going studies and results to date.
 Thanks for visiting!